Student career readiness

 Critical thinking

-Identify the assumptions that frame thinking and analyze them for accuracy and validity.
+Identify the assumptions that frame thinking and analyze them for accuracy, validity, and limitations.

 Problem-solving